Language Translation

 Isolated wetlands (those wetlands not regulated under the federal Clean Water Act) are regulated under Indiana's State Isolated Wetlands law.
 Impacts to isolated wetlands require State Isolated Wetland Permits from IDEM.
 Again, because the federal government's jurisdiction is different than the state's, IDEM must be contacted to determine which, if any, state authorization(s) is/are needed before an applicant may legally discharge pollutants (including fill materials) to wetland, streams, rivers, lakes, and other Waters.

-IDEM encourages you to read more about our Section 401 Water Quality Certification Program and the Indiana State State Regulated Wetlands Permitting Program.
+IDEM encourages you to read more about our Section 401 Water Quality Certification Program below and visit the Indiana State Regulated Wetlands Permitting Program.

 Section 401 Water Quality Certification Program